 Warning Signs of Feline Urinary Tract Infections

 - Straining to urinate: Feline idiopathic cystitis can lead to straining while urinating, and can eventually lead to more severe situations such as the formation of bladder stones or a urethral plug.
-Male cats are more at risk to develop a urethral plug; this is a life-threatening condition that causes a cat to lose the ability to urinate.
+Male cats are more at risk of developing a urethral plug; this is a life-threatening condition that causes a cat to lose the ability to urinate.

 - Frequent attempts to urinate: Cats with FLUTD have a frequent urge to urinate, but can only pass a small amount each time.

-- Painful urination: If your cat cries out while urinating, this is a tell-tale sign that she may be in pain.
+- Painful urination: If your cat cries out while urinating, this is a tell-tale sign that they may be in pain.

 - Blood in urine

-- Licking the genital or abdominal areas: This is a way for cats to soothe the pain of a urinary tract disease.
+- Licking the genital or abdominal areas: This is a way for cats to soothe the pain.

-- Urinating Outside the Litter Box: Take note if your cat is urinating in places other than litter box, especially on cool surfaces like tile or a bathtub.
+- Urinating outside the litter box: Take note if your cat is urinating in places other than the litter box, especially on cool surfaces like tile or a bathtub.

 What to Do if You Suspect a FLUTD

-If your cat is having trouble urinating and displaying other signs of FLUTD, take her to the vet as soon as possible.
-Your vet will give her a physical exam and collect urine samples.
-Blood work, x-rays, and abdominal ultrasound may also be recommended for diagnosis.
+If your cat is having trouble urinating and displaying other signs of FLUTD, visit the vet as soon as possible.
+Your vet will do a physical examination and collect urine samples.
+Blood tests, x-rays and abdominal ultrasound may also be recommended for diagnosis.

-Most cases of FLUTD improve without medical treatment, but the symptoms can recur.
-Though they may not be life-threatening to your cat, they can be uncomfortable, so treatment can improve her overall quality of life.
+Most cases of FLUTD improve without medical treatment, but the symptoms can reoccur.
+Though they may not be life-threatening, they can be uncomfortable so treatment can improve overall quality of life.
 While treatment of FLUTD depends on the underlying cause, it is always beneficial to increase your cat’s water intake.
-Maintaining a healthy weight, feeding her canned food and encouraging her to use her litter box can also help.
+Maintaining a healthy weight, feeding wet food and encouraging the use of the litter box can also help.
 However, certain conditions simply cannot be treated at home.
 Bacterial cystitis should be treated with antibiotics, while stones must be surgically removed.

 It’s always best to be safe.
 A simple phone call to your vet when you first notice any of the above symptoms can help diagnose a problem much sooner and save your cat a longer period of discomfort.
 It’s also important to monitor your cat after being diagnosed with FLUTD during treatment to ensure that the problem doesn’t reoccur as cats are good at hiding their pain.